nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![flasher home page](images/main.png)

 You will be sent to the "Flasher First Time Setup" page which will have instructions dependent on the operating system of your computer.
-When done setting up, press **START!**.
+When done with setup, press **START!**.

 ![first time setup](images/firstsetup.png)

-As pictured, plug the micro USB cable into the micro USB port on C.H.I.P.
+Plug the micro USB cable into the micro USB port on C.H.I.P.
 Pro.
 Hold down the FEL button (a pencil eraser works nicely) and with the other hand plug the USB cable into the computer.
 When the pink power and white status LEDs on C.H.I.P.
 Pro light up, you can release the FEL button.

 ![pushing FELL button](images/hold_plugPro800.gif)